d3x0r/DualMarchingTetrahedra/README.md

 A physical model - somewhat hard because the slopes are really all 45 degrees...
 Yellow lines show mating faces - there isn't really a gap between blue and red cells.
+This is 11 simple cells connnected together.
+This arrangment is fairly stable, and can continue alternating red-blue forever, in every direction.

 ![Multitexture exmaple](sm20200506_094458.jpg )